fozbolt/worktime-tracker/README.md

 # worktime-tracker

-## CLI timer for tracking time spend on different projects with option to manage data from database or csv
+## CLI timer for tracking time spend on different projects with option to manage data from database or csv (+ feature to convert csv to sql and vise versa)

 Create .exe:
  - pip install pyodbc